-- Crew or observers must wear precautionary PPE to handle birds found on deck. - General postmortem examinations must be performed on board and carcasses disposed of at sea or incinerated.
-Full PPE is recommended for postmortem examinations. - NO postmortem examinations should be performed on birds suspected of having avian influenza. - If it is considered essential for carcasses to be brought ashore prior approval should be sought from the Veterinary Service and should be double bagged and the outer bags sprayed thoroughly with disinfectant (Virkon or 3.5% bleach solution).
+- Crew or observers must wear precautionary PPE (see page 13) to handle birds or marine mammals found on deck. - General postmortem examinations must be performed on board and carcasses disposed of at sea or incinerated.
+Full PPE should be worn for postmortem examinations. - If it is considered essential for carcasses to be brought ashore prior approval should be sought from the Veterinary Service and should be double bagged and the outer bags sprayed thoroughly with disinfectant (Virkon or 3.5% bleach solution).
 Approval will be considered on a case by case basis and will be based on current outbreaks and risk.